pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Advanced Learning Algorithms/module3.md

 If you set a human level performance baseline, *J<sub>train</sub>* may (or not) be lower than it, but probably really low.
 However, **if you have more training set examples, it can help a lot and the *J<sub>train</sub>* gets higher, but the *J<sub>cv</sub>* gets lower, so their gap gets really low**

 ![learning-curves-high-variance](/Machine%20Learning%20Specialization/Advanced%20Learning%20Algorithms/assets/module3/learning_curves_high_variance.png)

+## Deciding what to do next

+**When your algorithm has high bias**

+* Try getting additional features

+* Try adding polynomial features

+* Try decreasing λ (regularization parameter)

+**When your algorithm has high variance**

+* Getting more training examples

+* Try smaller sets of features (lot of features gives the flexibility to fit very complicated models)

+* Try increasing λ (regularization parameter)